tomaslaz/Analysis-Toolkit/README.md

 ### DA_Thermally_Averaged_Statistics
 Calculates a thermally averaged statistical value of a property.

+Usage:

+DA_Thermally_Averaged_Statistics.py [options] input_file

+Options:
+  -h, --help  show this help message and exit
+  -t TEMPS    List of temperatures, separated by a comma (default t=293) -u          A flag to say whether the input file contains only unique
+              values.
+Default = False

+Summary:

-Reads in a text file in csv format where the first column is the unique energy and the second column is the property value that will be statistically averaged.
+Reads in a text file in csv format, where the first column is the energy and the second column is the property value that will be statistically averaged.
+If the parameter -u is set, then it is assumed that the file contains only unique energies and property values and a third column having values of occurrences is expected.

+<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default">(E=mc^2)，$$x_{1,2} = \frac{-b \pm \sqrt{b^2-4ac}}{2b}.$$</script>

 ## Cluster Analysis Scripts